petermajor/petermajor.github.io/_posts/2015-07-29-android-data-binding-part-1.md

 * covered what we're hoping to achieve with data binding by exploring MVVM and a simple example in another language
 * created a basic Android application with the Data Binding Library and got some very basic binding working

-In the next post, we'll:

-* fully implement the login activity using the MVVM pattern and the Data Binding Libary
+In the [next post]({% post_url 2015-07-31-android-data-binding-part-2 %}) post, we'll continue to implement the login activity using MVVM by binding the button click to the view model.

-* compare the Android implementation with the XAML / Xamarin Forms example.
+_The code samples for this post can be found in [github](https://github.com/petermajor/AndroidDataBinding/tree/Step1) in branch Step 1_